USS Weight

 USS Weight (ARS-35) was a Weight-class rescue and salvage ship acquired by the U.S. Navy during World War II.
 Her task was to come to the aid of stricken vessels.
-This narrative provides a detailed account of such a task conducted under battle conditions.

 Plymouth Salvor (a wooden-hulled salvage vessel originally earmarked for transfer to Great Britain under lend-lease and classified as BARS-7) was laid down on 7 April 1942 at Wilmington, Delaware, by the American Car and Foundry Co.; reclassified ARS-35 on 11 January 1943 and named Weight on 15 March 1943.
 The ship was launched on 21 April 1943, sponsored by Mrs. H. E. Haven, the wife of the Supervisor of Shipbuilding at the Dravo Corp. of Wilmington; and commissioned at her builder's yard on 14 August 1943.

 World War II service

 Weight shifted to the Philadelphia Navy Yard on 16 August, where she fitted out prior to moving to Cape May, New Jersey, en route to New York City.
 Reaching New York City late on the 23d, the salvage vessel remained there until the 27th, when she sailed for Norfolk, Virginia, in company with Extricate (ARS-16).
 After touching at Annapolis, Maryland, en route on the 29th, the salvage ships reached Norfolk later that day.

 Following a brief shakedown, the ship was fitted out at the Norfolk Navy Yard from 5 to 13 September and remained in the Hampton Roads vicinity until late in the month.
 She departed her anchorage on 25 September and joined Convoy UGS-19, bound for North Africa.